|Cat. No. HS-455 003||

 Indirect immunostaining of mouse spleen section with rabbit anti-CD163 (red) and Guinea pig anti-IBA1 (green).

-CD163 is a member of the group B scavenger receptor cysteine-rich (SRCR) superfamily which is expressed on human and murine macrophages.
+CD163 is a member of the group B scavenger receptor cysteine-rich (SRCR) superfamily expressed on human and murine macrophages.
 CD163 is also expressed in human monocytes, but not in circulating mouse monocytes (1).
-CD163 expression is significantly induced by anti-inflammatory stimuli like glucocorticoids and dexamethasome (2,3).
-Inflammatory stimuli like interferon γ and LPS suppress CD163 expression in macrophages (2, 3).
-In mice, CD163 is mainly expressed by tissue-resident macrophages (4) including Kupffer cells of the liver, red pulp macrophages of the spleen, perivascular macrophages of the CNS (5) and bone-marrow resident macrophages (6), but not by classical bone-marrow derived macrophages (6,7).
-In murine and human malignant tumors, macrophage CD163-mediated induction of IL-6 promotes tumor development and progression (7).
-The pool of tumor-associated macrophages (TAMs) is composed of both newly recruited monocyte derived macrophages and resident macrophages (8).
-CD163 positive tissue-resident macrophages have been shown to play a specific role in the malignant progression of disseminated tumor cells and the development of invasive disease in a mouse model of metastatic ovarian cancer (1).
-CD163 is considered useful to distinguish CD163-positive resident macrophages from CD163-negative bone-marrow derived macrophages in mice (7).
+CD163 expression is significantly induced by anti-inflammatory stimuli like glucocorticoids and dexamethasone.
+Inflammatory stimuli like interferon γ and LPS suppress CD163 expression in macrophages (2).
+In mice, CD163 is mainly expressed by tissue-resident macrophages including Kupffer cells of the liver, red pulp macrophages in the spleen, perivascular macrophages of the CNS (3), and bone-marrow resident macrophages (4), but not by classical bone-marrow derived macrophages (4).
+In malignant tumors in mice and humans, macrophage CD163-mediated induction of IL-6 promotes tumor development and progression (4).
+The pool of tumor-associated macrophages (TAMs) is composed of both newly recruited monocyte derived macrophages and resident macrophages (5).
+CD163-positive tissue-resident macrophages have been shown to play a specific role in the malignant spread of disseminated tumor cells and the development of invasive disease in a mouse model of metastatic ovarian cancer (1).
+CD163 is considered useful to distinguish CD163-positive resident macrophages from CD163-negative bone-marrow derived macrophages in mice (4).